-A custody agreement is a lengthy document that requires many difficult discussions.
-With support from a New Port Richey family lawyer from Dale L. Bernstein, Chartered Law Office, you can reach a fair resolution.
+A child custody agreement is a lengthy document that requires many difficult discussions.
+You can reach a fair resolution with support from a child custody lawyer serving New Port Richey from Dale L. Bernstein, Chartered Law Office.

 When Joint Custody Is Not Ideal

-In some circumstances, you may not want to share custody with your spouse.
-Most of the time you will have to reach an agreement of some kind what both of you have time with the children.
+You may not want to share custody with your spouse in some circumstances.
+Most of the time, you will have to reach an agreement where both of you have time with the children.
 However, there are times when being around your spouse is not in the best interest of your kids.

 If you can prove that your spouse is dangerous, you may be able to limit your children’s interaction with him or her.
-You may be able to petition the court to allow you to make all parenting decisions and to restrict or supervise all visits.
+You may petition the court to allow you to make all parenting decisions and restrict or supervise all visits.
 These arrangements may occur because of abuse, drug or alcohol addiction, emotional instability, or other significant concerns.

-If you feel the need to petition the court for limitations to shared custody, you will need an experienced New Port Richey divorce attorney on your side.
-We can listen to your concerns and help you determine your best course of action.
+If you need to petition the court for limitations to shared custody, you will need an experienced child custody attorney serving New Port Richey on your side.
+Our top-rated family law attorney can listen to your concerns and help you determine your best action.

 For a Consultation to Discuss Your Situation, Contact Us With an Experienced Child Custody Lawyer Today: (727) 312-1112!